GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 percent.

-Oil fell to $63 a barrel as concern over Greece and a
+Oil fell below $63 a barrel as concern over Greece and a

 forecast that U.S. shale oil output would keep growing this year